Scoring Your Opportunities

 His “strategic” comp analysis scored 8.
 His “mundane” job postings scored 500.

-Marcus started with job postings.
-Draft time dropped from 45 minutes to 10 minutes per posting.
-With 100+ postings per year, that was significant time savings.
+Hugo started with job postings.
+Draft time dropped from about 45 minutes to about 10 per posting.
 The high frequency—multiple postings per week—meant rapid learning.
 He refined his prompts through dozens of iterations in the first month alone.
+After three months, he approached comp analysis differently: AI handled the research sub-tasks (summarizing market data, identifying outliers) while strategic judgment stayed human.

 Daily status update drafts 5 5 5 5 625